Theresa Knorr: Child abuse

-Even though Sheila's body had been removed from the closet, the smell of decomposition still lingered in the apartment.
-Knorr became concerned that the smell and physical evidence in the closet could implicate her in Sheila's death.
-On September 29, 1986, Knorr moved the family's belongings out of the home and ordered Terry to burn down the apartment in an effort to destroy any physical evidence.
-During the night, Terry dumped three containers of lighter fluid on the apartment floor and set it on fire.
-However, the fire did little damage as neighbors quickly reported the fire before it spread.
-The closet in which Sheila died was not damaged.
+Although Sheila's body had been removed from the closet, the smell of decomposition still lingered in the apartment, and Knorr became concerned that the smell and physical evidence in the closet could implicate her in Sheila's death.
+On September 29, 1986, she moved the family's belongings out of the apartment and ordered Terry to burn it down to eliminate any physical evidence.
+During the night, Terry dumped three containers of lighter fluid on the apartment floor and set it on fire, but the fire did little damage as neighbors quickly reported it before it spread; the closet in which Sheila died was not damaged.
 After Knorr's arrest, investigators were able to remove the subfloor from the closet to test it for physical evidence.

 After leaving the Sacramento apartment, Knorr went into hiding.
-Her surviving children, who were by then of legal age, severed their ties with their mother.
-Her youngest child, 16-year-old Terry, also escaped her mother's care and used Sheila's identification card to pass herself off as a legal adult.
-The only child to remain with Knorr was Robert, Jr. who was then 19 years old.
-Knorr and Robert, Jr. moved to Las Vegas, Nevada, and attempted to keep a low profile.
-In November 1991, Robert Knorr, Jr. was arrested after he fatally shot a bartender in a Las Vegas bar during an attempted robbery.
-He was sentenced to sixteen years in prison.
-Shortly after Robert, Jr.'s arrest, Knorr left Las Vegas and relocated to Salt Lake City, Utah.
+Her sons Howard and William, who were of legal age by then, severed all ties with her; 16-year-old Terry also escaped from her mother and used Sheila's identification card to pass herself off as a legal adult.
+The only child to remain with Knorr was 19-year-old Robert Knorr Jr. and he moved to Las Vegas, Nevada, and attempted to keep a low profile.
+In November 1991, Knorr Jr. was arrested after he fatally shot a bartender in a Las Vegas bar during an attempted robbery.
+He was sentenced to 16 years in prison.
+Shortly after his arrest, Knorr left Las Vegas and relocated to Salt Lake City, Utah.